pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 cde spark submit --py-files cde_spark_jobs/dist/mywheel-0.0.1-py3-none-any.whl cde_spark_jobs/mywheel/__main__.py --executor-cores 2 --executor-memory 2g
 ```

-The above CDE Spark Submit ran with Spark Applicaiton code packaged in a Wheel file.
+The above CDE Spark Submit ran with Spark Application code packaged in a Wheel file.
 Notice that the CDE Spark Submit included the ```--py-files```, ```--exeutor-cores``` and ```--executor-memory``` flags.
 These correspond to the same options available for a Spark Submit.
 For more on building Spark Submits commands, please visit the [Spark Documentation](https://spark.apache.org/docs/latest/submitting-applications.html)

 #### 2. CDE Spark Job via the CDE CLI.